This section will help you troubleshoot playout issues.

 - 404 Bad Gateway of the origin server

---> The origin has returned an invalid response to broadpeak.io.
+--> The origin or the Ad server has returned an invalid response to broadpeak.io.

 - 404 Service temporarily unavailable error of the origin server